 This book describes how this shift in mindset and consciousness level can, and has indeed, taken place in organizations using meditative practice, not only for individual wellbeing (which is now well understood) but also for deep transformational change.
 Through this shift, we can move past a definition of sustainability as “mere resource efficiency and long-term survival”, to one of “sustainability-as-flourishing”.
 This book challenges many pre-conceived ideas about what a sustainably successful organization is and how it should be run.
 Based on a growing body of evidence–from neuroscience to business research–it maps out a path to empower all who wish to undertake this journey towards the realization of the highest potential in ourselves, our organizations, and our social and natural world.

-The authors of Evolutionary Leap to Flourishing offer a hopeful and provocative guide to how we humans can lead our enterprises of all sorts towards flourishing.
-Based on deep understanding of neurology combined with increasing evidence of the effectiveness of meditation, and drawing from a number of wisdom traditions, the book demonstrates how we can all advance our own flourishing and that of the organizations we work and play in.
+The authors of The Evolutionary Leap to Flourishing Individuals and Organisations offer a hopeful and provocative guide to how we humans can lead our enterprises of all sorts towards flourishing.
+Based on deep understanding of neurology, combined with increasing evidence of the effectiveness of meditation and drawing from a number of wisdom traditions, the book demonstrates how we can all advance our own flourishing and that of the organizations we work and play in.
 In light of the global challenges we face around sustainability, the book's message and ideas are much needed and welcome!

 Part 1: The Premise

 Chapter 1: The Challenge

 Chapter 4: The Inner Transformation Engine

 Chapter 5: The Field of Collective Consciousness